ranaur/CoCoJoystick2PC/README.md

 	//#pragma message "Using default ASCII layout for keyboard modules"

+# Tags

+Git tags for the project

+v0.1 - first working version, one joystick, calibration.

 # TODO

 * Add Joystick Detection routines and propagate the event do begin/end
 	* on connect should call CoCoGamepadConfig::joystickConnected();
 	* on disconnect should call CoCoGamepadConfigjoystickDisonnected();

-* Allow more than one joystick (lear about Multiple Reports or use Gamepad 1 to 4 to handle it)
+* Allow more than one joystick (learn about Multiple Reports or use Gamepad 1 to 4 to handle it)
 	* with two joysticks make a switch/button to invert them
 	* if you press the button for a long time (3 sec) and have only one joystick, make if double (act like to USB joysticks at the same time)
 	* Save the setting on EEPROM?